AraiYuno/umbuy/README.md

 team3 - Ye, Murun, Yuan -> Searching

-These functionalities are to be done by Jan 6, 2018.
+These functionalities are to be done by Feb 6, 2018.